steve-caylent/IaC_For_Config_Management_AWS_SSM/README.md

 As usual wait out the setup...

-# Finished!
+## Finished!

 And it's as easy as that!
-In a few steps you've created a dynamic VPN connection between your on-premises and AWS environments.
-Enjoy your connectivity.

-Check out the official documentation for an alternative way of learning https://docs.aws.amazon.com/vpn/latest/s2svpn/SetUpVPNConnections.html
+In a few steps you've created SSM Session Manager endpoints for access to EC2 in private subnets AND with no open ports!
+The benefit of having the SSM VPCE's is that you can now use Systems Manager to Run Commands, install updates and scan using Inspector.<br />
+Check here for more info on Systems Manager [AWS SSM](https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html)

+## Author
+Caylent Inc.